 Youth Empowerment

-Before we attempt to discuss youth empowerment we need to list some of the youth most common challenges they will endure on their life journey; as follows: not sure what he/she wants to do with his/her life, education, knowledge, understanding, peer pressure, acceptance and or try to fit-in, violence’s, drugs, alcohol, suicide, employment, parents, sibling’s, religious belief, morality, teen pregnancy, social skills, health and welfare, clothing, food, personal hygiene, disrespected, pre-judge by others, and etc…
+Before we attempt to discuss youth empowerment we need to list some of the youth’s most common challenges they will endure on their life journey; as follows: not sure what they want to do with their life, education, knowledge, understanding, peer pressure, acceptance and or try to fit-in, violence’s, drugs, alcohol, suicide, employment, parents, sibling’s, religious belief, morality, teen pregnancy, social skills, health and welfare, clothing, food, personal hygiene, disrespected, pre-judge by others, and etc…

 Questions:

-1. Parent’s, why do you think your youth act and or do the things he/she does?
+1. Parents, why do you think your youth act and or do the things they do?

-3. Parent’s, did you discuss with your youth about his/her goals in life?
+3. Parents, did you discuss with your youth about their goals in life?

 Summary

-Mothers and Fathers, the next generation is in your hands; which are our youths.
-They are our future leaders and it’s your obligation to teach them about responsibility, morality, and social skills starting at his/her alpha.
+Parents, the next generation, and our youths are in your hands.
+They are our future leaders, and you must teach them about responsibility, morality, and social skills, starting at their alpha.

 Our youth has a shortage of education, knowledge, and understanding.

-Therefore, it’s the parent obligation to teach their youth starting in the home.
-We need our parents to be the parent, of their youth and not their friends.
-Parents need to be mentors and constantly discuss with their youth about drugs, alcohol, suicide, peer pressure, teen pregnancy, and life goals.
-Let your youth know you are supportive, of their goals.
-Encourage your youth to come and talk with you, about any subject on their mind.
+Therefore, the parent must teach their youth starting in the home.
+We need our parents to be the parents of their youth and not their friends.
+Parents need to be mentors and constantly discuss with their children about drugs, alcohol, suicide, peer pressure, teen pregnancy, and life goals.
+Let your youth know you are supportive of their dreams.
+Please encourage your child to come and talk with you, about any subject on their mind.

-Remember parents, be honest, and sincere when talking with your youth.
-When a parent takes time and talks with their youth; you are preparing him/her to resist peer pressure, drugs, alcohol, suicide, fitting-in, violence, and teen pregnancy; which will enable our youth to build self-esteem and think proactively.
+Remember, parents, be honest and sincere when talking with your youth.
+When a parent takes time and talks with their youth, they are preparing them to resist peer pressure, drugs, alcohol, suicide, fitting-in, violence, and teen pregnancy; which will enable our youth to build self-esteem and think proactively.

-Furthermore, having a parent-child relationship is very important for the parent who wants their youth to become a respectful productive adult.
-Remember parents, your youth is the most profound investment of your life!
-Parent’s can make a difference by nourishing their youth’s, with wholesome information, that will help him/her become future leaders.
-If every parent nourishes his/her youth to become leaders and not followers; our world will be a better place, for the next generation and beyond.
+Furthermore, having a parent-child relationship is very important for the parent who wants their youth to become a respectful, productive adult.
+Remember, parents, your youth is the most profound investment of your life!
+Parents can make a difference by nourishing their youth, with wholesome information, that will help them become future leaders.
+If every parent and guardian feeds their youth to become leaders and not followers, our world will be a better place for the next generation and beyond.
 It’s not too late!
 Think about it a moment…

-“There is no chance, no destiny, no fate, that can hinder or control the firm resolve of a determine soul.” – Ella W. Wilcox
+“There is no chance, no destiny, no fate, that can hinder or control the firm resolve of a determined soul.” – Ella W. Wilcox.

 Where have you been?